Digital artwork of blue lines and dots on a black background

 Mature Infosec Processes

 HITRUST assessments evaluate organizations across five maturity levels: policy, procedure, implemented, measured and managed.
 Each level contributes a weighted percentage to the overall score.
 To achieve certification, organizations must meet minimum scoring thresholds across all domains.
-For example, the r2 certification requires a minimum score of 62% per domain.
+For example, the r2 certification requires a minimum score of 62% (out of 100%) per domain.

-HITRUST Timeframes and Readiness
+HITRUST Process: Timeframes and Readiness

-The time commitment for HITRUST will vary depending on the type of certification an organization is obtaining.
+Overview of the HITRUST certifications timelines The time commitment for HITRUST will vary depending on the type of certification an organization is obtaining.
 The level of effort for each certification varies.
 Validated assessments must be completed within 90 days of fieldwork initiation.
 Remediated controls must operate for a minimum period — 60 days for policies and procedures, and 90 days for implemented controls — before they can be tested.

 Organizations are encouraged to begin with a readiness or self-assessment to identify gaps and prepare for certification.
 The readiness process can take anywhere from six months to a year to complete, depending on the assessment type, to verify that all requirements are addressed in policy, procedure and implementation, with supporting evidence.
 The thoroughness of the readiness assessment directly affects the effort level required for the validated assessment.